-Back during the summer, my wife and I threw a big party to celebrate the end of remodeling our kitchen and sunroom.
+Back in 2001, we threw a big party to celebrate the end of remodeling our kitchen and sunroom.
 In honor of the occasion, I invited two people who knew my house “way back when”.
 Dottie Myers, the award winning landscape designer, and her aunt Shirley actually planted some of the azaleas in my back yard more than twenty years ago.
 Dottie gasped when she saw the Kwansan cherry that shades my back patio.
 “It was just a twig when I saw it last” she exclaimed.
 “I can’t believe it’s grown thirty feet tall!”

 This fall, we are embarking on building a screen porch where the patio now exists.
 The azaleas that Shirley and Dottie planted a long time ago will have to be moved to other beds to make way for the addition.
 Autumn being the perfect time for moving shrubs and trees, I thought you might like to know how I plan to proceed.
 With decades of history behind my shrubs, I don’t want to do them any harm.

 PREPARE A BED Before I touch the azaleas, I want to make sure they have a happy home waiting for them.
 To that end, I rented a big rototiller last weekend and chewed up the earth in several prospective bed areas.
 There were lots of roots and rocks in most spots so I had to stop several times to unwrap roots from the tiller tines and pitch stones into the nearby ivy island.

 A day later found me at the local garden center buying bag upon bag of soil conditioner.
 I knew that a single bag is enough for only eight square feet so I was glad I brought my trailer.
 I lugged my loot home and spread a two inch layer of amendment on each bed.
 My shiny red Mantis tiller churned the organic matter into the soil, along with a cup of lime for every ten square feet of bed area.
 A new home equally fit for horticultural royalty or plain Jane azaleas!!